michballard/instagram-copy/README.md

 - Add a post with a picture, optionally including comments and tags
 - View all posts created
 - View related posts by clicking tags
-- A post can be edited or deleted by the signed in post author

 ## My lessons learned